 Hello,world!should be written to:

-In this example, we'll use Python to save some data to a file in the
+In this example, we'll use Python to save a file inside a folder in the current working directory

 directory.
 Put this code in a file named

 import os # Create the directory if not exists if not os.path.exists('mydirectory'): os.makedirs('mydirectory') # Create the file inside the directory with open('mydirectory/myfile.txt', 'a') as f: f.write('Please save me!\n')

 $ floyd init save_example_2 $ floyd run "python save_example.py" Creating project run.
 Total upload size: 267.0B Syncing code ...

 Now that we've completed a couple trivial examples, let's do something more useful and realistic.

 Here is a sample Tensorflow example that saves a model checkpoint.
 Because we

 models directory (a folder inside the current working directory), we'll be able to use it later.
 A future job can use this model checkpoint as a starting point.

 Consider this partial code, and note the call to